fm39hz/hako2epub/README.md

 ```
 ### Notes
 * After processing 190 requests at a time, the program will pause for 120 seconds (2 mins) to avoid spam blocking.
 Please be patient if it hangs.
-* Light novel will be downloaded into the same folder as the program.
+* Light novel will be downloaded into the 'downloaded' directory.
-* Downloaded information will be saved into `ln_info.json` file located in the same folder as the program.
+* Downloaded information will be saved into `ln_info.json` file located in the 'downloaded' directory.
 * If you download specific chapters of a light novel, please enter the full name of the chapter in the "from ... to ..." prompt.
 * If you update the volume which contains specific chapters, only new chapters after the current latest chapter will be added.
-* Try to keep the program and `ln_info.json` file at the same folder with your downloaded light novels for efficiently management.
+* The program automatically manages the `ln_info.json` file alongside your downloaded light novels in the 'downloaded' directory for efficient management.

 ## Screenshots
 ![Demo](images/demo.png)